fusioncharts/dev_centre_docs/getting-started/react-native/apply-different-themes-using-react-native.md

 * `ocean`
 * `carbon`

-This article focuses on how you can apply different themes to the chart at runtime using React `props` object.
+This article focuses on how you can apply different themes to the chart at runtime using `react-native-fusioncharts` component.
 Click any radio button, to see how the look and feel of the chart change with each theme.

 A chart configured to change the theme, is shown below: